mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Consist Function Follow Preferences
 -----------------------------------

-These preferences allow for change the way DCC functions will behave in a consist/multiple unit train.
+These preferences allow for change the way DCC functions will behave in a |consist| unit train.

 .. contents:: In this Section
     :depth: 1